 If the handicapping is ‘right’, the groups should come together somewhere near the finish.
 More often than not the scratch group (the fastest riders) will catch the other groups and take the top placings.
 Sometimes the slower groups do manage to stay away.
 Whatever happens, somebody gets upset.
 The handicapper has an impossible job but is rarely shown any mercy.

 You will need a British Cycling race licence which is 40 quid.
 The catch being you will also need to be a gold or silver member of BC which will set you back £40.50 for silver or £69.30 for Gold.
 In 2020 the series will cost £165 to enter the whole thing or you can pay £20 on the night.
 At circa £14 per race, it’s as cheap as road racing gets.
 If your club is affiliated to the league, you are guaranteed entry to the races.

-Entry will open on the British Cycling portal in February or March 2020 and, at the time of writing, it is likely you'll be able to pay one off for the whole series or three 'stage' payments to spread the pain a little.
+Entry is open on the British Cycling portal (link here) you can pay for the whole series or four 'stage' payments to spread the pain a little.

 There are some small cash prizes for the winners and British Cycling points for the top 10 finishers (10 for a win down to 1 point for 9th and 10th).
 All riders who finish are allocated league points for club competitions and for leaders jerseys (Vets, Women, Juniors etc).

 How ‘good’ do I need to be?